'Appalled' Cuomo to investigate crowded Chainsmokers concert

 “We have no tolerance for the illegal reckless endangerment of public health,” reads the governor’s Monday night tweet.

-The Saturday night concert — called “Safe & Sound” — was billed as a charity drive-in show where Goldman Sachs CEO David Solomon and Southampton Town Supervisor Jay Schneiderman’s band also performed.
+The Saturday night concert — called “Safe & Sound” — was billed as a charity drive-in show in Southampton where Goldman Sachs CEO David Solomon and Southampton Town Supervisor Jay Schneiderman’s band also performed.

 Cuomo shared a social media video, which has over 6 million views, that showed crowds of people standing and swaying near the stage.
 The video shows attendees who appeared to be wearing masks, but many individuals were standing closer than 6 feet (2 meters).